coxlab/prednet/README.md

 The PredNet is a deep recurrent convolutional neural network that is inspired by the neuroscience concept of predictive coding (Rao and Ballard, 1999; Friston, 2005).

-It is implemented as a custom layer in [Keras] (http://keras.io/) and is compatible with both [theano] (http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
+The architecture is implemented as a custom layer in [Keras] (http://keras.io/).
+It is compatible with both [theano] (http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
 See http://keras.io/ for instructions on installing Keras and its list of dependencies.

 ## KITTI Demo

 Code is included for training the PredNet on the raw [KITTI] (http://www.cvlibs.net/datasets/kitti/) dataset.
-We include code for downloading and processing the dataset, as well as training and evaluating the model.
+We include code for downloading and processing the data, as well as training and evaluating the model.
 The preprocessed data can also be found [here] and the trained weights can be found [here].

 ### Steps